-All parking decals must be purchased no later than two weeks after the start of the new school semester.
-All new hires (faculty and staff) must purchase a decal on the first day of employment.
+All parking permits must be purchased no later than the first ten (10) days of the start of the new school semester.
+All new hires (faculty and staff) must purchase a permit on the first day of employment.
+You will need your offer letter, TSU Identification Number (T#), and car insurance information.